cferdinandi/adventure/content/gm.md

 <div class="list-spaced">
 {{%md%}}
 - **Bring in NPCs.** An NPC (or _Non-Player Character_) is a character the GM controls.
 If players are missing things while exploring, getting stuck on challenges, or struggling in battle, a friendly NPC can help point things out and and give them much needed aid.
 If they're finding things too easy, a troublesome NPC can slow them down and create more of a challenge.
-- **Hold monsters back.** Rather than sending in _all the monsters_ at once, send in a few and see how the players handle them.
+- **Hold creatures back.** Rather than sending in _all the creatures_ at once, send in a few and see how the players handle them.
 If it's too easy, you can send in a second-wave of attackers while they're fighting the first.
 If it's just right, you can wait until the first wave is done, or skip the second-wave altogether.
 {{%/md%}}
 </div>

 Every now and then, players may find themselves in a battle they just can't win.
 Players can choose to flee a battle at any time, including in the middle of one.

+### Accounting for Difficulty

+Under the die roll system, every action has the same probability of succeeding (or not).

+But some actions are inherently more difficult than others.
+In addition to advantage and disadvantage mechanics, you can account for difficulty in complex situations by breaking each step into its own die roll.

+{{<callout title="Example">}}
+A player is trying to run up to a giant, scale his 20-foot high boot, and hit him with a sword.
+This would involve three separate die rolls.

+1. A roll to sneak up to the giant undetected (or avoid obstacles thrown at you while approaching).
+2. Another roll to scale the boot without falling or getting knocked off.
+3. A third roll to see if the hit with the sword does anything.

+You might also require a roll to identify which part of the boot to climb, or a blind spot where the adventurer can sneak up undetected.
+{{</callout>}}

 ### Total Group Knock Out